|116D.02||Declaration of state environmental policy.|

 (d) "Governmental action" means activities, including projects wholly or partially conducted, permitted, assisted, financed, regulated, or approved by units of government including the federal government.

-(e) "Governmental unit" means any state agency and any general or special purpose unit of government in the state including, but not limited to, watershed districts organized under chapter 103D, counties, towns, cities, port authorities, housing authorities, and economic development authorities established under sections 469.090 to 469.108, but not including courts, school districts, the Department of Iron Range Resources and Rehabilitation, and regional development commissions other than the Metropolitan Council.
+(e) "Governmental unit" means any state agency and any general or special purpose unit of government in the state including, but not limited to, watershed districts organized under chapter 103D, counties, towns, cities, port authorities, housing authorities, and economic development authorities established under sections 469.090 to 469.108, but not including courts, school districts, and regional development commissions other than the metropolitan council.

-(a) Where there is potential for significant environmental effects resulting from any major governmental action, the action shall be preceded by a detailed environmental impact statement prepared by the responsible governmental unit.
+Subd.
+2a.
+Where there is potential for significant environmental effects resulting from any major governmental action, the action shall be preceded by a detailed environmental impact statement prepared by the responsible governmental unit.
 The environmental impact statement shall be an analytical rather than an encyclopedic document which describes the proposed action in detail, analyzes its significant environmental impacts, discusses appropriate alternatives to the proposed action and their impacts, and explores methods by which adverse environmental impacts of an action could be mitigated.
-The environmental impact statement shall also analyze those economic, employment, and sociological effects that cannot be avoided should the action be implemented.
-To ensure its use in the decision-making process, the environmental impact statement shall be prepared as early as practical in the formulation of an action.
+The environmental impact statement shall also analyze those economic, employment and sociological effects that cannot be avoided should the action be implemented.
+To ensure its use in the decision making process, the environmental impact statement shall be prepared as early as practical in the formulation of an action.

-(d) The responsible governmental unit shall promptly publish notice of the completion of an environmental assessment worksheet by publishing the notice in at least one newspaper of general circulation in the geographic area where the project is proposed, by posting the notice on a website that has been designated as the official publication site for publication of proceedings, public notices, and summaries of a political subdivision in which the project is proposed, or in any other manner determined by the board and shall provide copies of the environmental assessment worksheet to the board and its member agencies.
-Comments on the need for an environmental impact statement may be submitted to the responsible governmental unit during a 30-day period following publication of the notice that an environmental assessment worksheet has been completed.
+(b) The responsible governmental unit shall promptly publish notice of the completion of an environmental assessment worksheet in a manner to be determined by the board and shall provide copies of the environmental assessment worksheet to the board and its member agencies.
+Comments on the need for an environmental impact statement may be submitted to the responsible governmental unit during a 30 day period following publication of the notice that an environmental assessment worksheet has been completed.
 The responsible governmental unit's decision on the need for an environmental impact statement shall be based on the environmental assessment worksheet and the comments received during the comment period, and shall be made within 15 days after the close of the comment period.
-The board's chair may extend the 15-day period by not more than 15 additional days upon the request of the responsible governmental unit.
+The board's chair may extend the 15 day period by not more than 15 additional days upon the request of the responsible governmental unit.

-(e) An environmental assessment worksheet shall also be prepared for a proposed action whenever material evidence accompanying a petition by not less than 100 individuals who reside or own property in the state, submitted before the proposed project has received final approval by the appropriate governmental units, demonstrates that, because of the nature or location of a proposed action, there may be potential for significant environmental effects.
+(c) An environmental assessment worksheet shall also be prepared for a proposed action whenever material evidence accompanying a petition by not less than 25 individuals, submitted before the proposed project has received final approval by the appropriate governmental units, demonstrates that, because of the nature or location of a proposed action, there may be potential for significant environmental effects.
 Petitions requesting the preparation of an environmental assessment worksheet shall be submitted to the board.
 The chair of the board shall determine the appropriate responsible governmental unit and forward the petition to it.
 A decision on the need for an environmental assessment worksheet shall be made by the responsible governmental unit within 15 days after the petition is received by the responsible governmental unit.
-The board's chair may extend the 15-day period by not more than 15 additional days upon request of the responsible governmental unit.
+The board's chair may extend the 15 day period by not more than 15 additional days upon request of the responsible governmental unit.

-(g) The board may, before final approval of a proposed project, require preparation of an environmental assessment worksheet by a responsible governmental unit selected by the board for any action where environmental review under this section has not been specifically provided for by rule or otherwise initiated.
+(d) The board may, prior to final approval of a proposed project, require preparation of an environmental assessment worksheet by a responsible governmental unit selected by the board for any action where environmental review under this section has not been specifically provided for by rule or otherwise initiated.

-(h) An early and open process shall be utilized to limit the scope of the environmental impact statement to a discussion of those impacts that, because of the nature or location of the project, have the potential for significant environmental effects.
-The same process shall be utilized to determine the form, content, and level of detail of the statement as well as the alternatives that are appropriate for consideration in the statement.
-In addition, the permits that will be required for the proposed action shall be identified during the scoping process.
+(e) An early and open process shall be utilized to limit the scope of the environmental impact statement to a discussion of those impacts, which, because of the nature or location of the project, have the potential for significant environmental effects.
+The same process shall be utilized to determine the form, content and level of detail of the statement as well as the alternatives which are appropriate for consideration in the statement.
+In addition, the permits which will be required for the proposed action shall be identified during the scoping process.
 Further, the process shall identify those permits for which information will be developed concurrently with the environmental impact statement.
 The board shall provide in its rules for the expeditious completion of the scoping process.
 The determinations reached in the process shall be incorporated into the order requiring the preparation of an environmental impact statement.

 (1) a petition for an environmental assessment worksheet is dismissed;